swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Pass-the-Hash

 The types of hashes you can use with Pass-The-Hash are NT or NTLM hashes.
+Since Windows Vista, attackers have been unable to pass-the-hash to local admin accounts that weren’t the built-in RID 500.

 ```powershell
 use exploit/windows/smb/psexec